Aung La Nsang: 2022: Post-championship run

-Aung La faced fellow ONE World Champion and former ONE Middleweight Champion Vitaly Bigdash in a trilogy fight at ONE: Full Circle on February 25, 2022.
+Aung La faced fellow ONE World Champion and former ONE Middleweight MMA Champion Vitaly Bigdash in a trilogy fight at ONE: Full Circle on February 25, 2022.
 He lost by unanimous decision.

 Aung La was scheduled to face Yushin Okami at ONE on Prime Video 4 on November 19, 2022.
 However, the bout was postponed to ONE 163 for undisclosed reasons.
-He won the fight via technical knockout in the first round and during the post-fight interview he pay tribute to his teammate Anthony "Rumble" Johnson who passed away this week.
+He won the fight via technical knockout in the first round and during the post-fight interview he paid tribute to his teammate, Anthony "Rumble" Johnson, who had died that week.

 Aung La was scheduled to face Fan Rong on February 14, 2023, at ONE on Prime Video 6.
 However, Rong withdrawn from the bout after having tested positive for COVID-19 and was replaced by Gilberto Galvão at a catchweight of 215 pounds.
 He won the fight via technical knockout in the first round.
 This win earned him the Performance of the Night award.

 The match between Aung La and Rong was rescheduled for May 5, 2023, at ONE Fight Night 10.
+Aung La won the fight via a guillotine choke submission in the second round.

+Aung La faced Shamil Erdogan on September 6, 2024, at ONE 168.
+At the weigh-ins, the bout was moved to 213.75 lb after the pairing missed weight and hydration in the designated time window.
+He lost the fight via technical knockout in the second round.

+Aung La and Erdogan rematched on February 20, 2025, at ONE 171.
+The bout was contested at 210 pounds after Aung La missed weight.
+Aung La lost the fight via technical knockout in the first round.

+Aung La returned for his retirement bout at ONE Fight Night 36, taking on former ONE Middleweight MMA champion, Zebaztian Kadestam.
+He won the fight via TKO in the second round.
+Post-fight, he was awarded a $50,000 Performance of the Night bonus, and was officially announced to be the third entrant into the ONE Championship Hall of Fame.